8bitbuddhist/PixelMaestro/docs/canvas.md

 Canvas canvas = new Canvas(&canvas_pixels[0], size);
 ...
-section->setCanvas(canvas);
+section->set_canvas(canvas);
 ```

 ## Setting Background and Foreground Colors
 By default, any patterns displayed on the Canvas will display the color of the parent Section's color animation, and any pixels not displayed by the Canvas will be set to black.
-The `bg_color` and `fc_color` properties let you override the color animation by setting a custom background and foreground color on the Canvas, respectively.
+The `bg_color` and `fg_color` properties let you override the color animation by setting a custom background and foreground color on the Canvas, respectively.

 ## Drawing Shapes
 The Canvas class provides specific functions for drawing various shapes, elements, and patterns.
 For each shape you must specify an origin on the grid, as well as any extra parameters that the shape requires.